Skip to content

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Homebrew installs into /opt/homebrew/ and will ask for your administrator password once during the install.
-That prompt is from Apple’s installer, not Homebrew — it needs to create directories under /opt/.
-After it finishes, run brew --version to confirm; you should see something like Homebrew 5.x.x.
+Homebrew installs into /opt/homebrew/ and asks once for your administrator password (that prompt is Apple’s installer, not Homebrew — it just needs to create directories under /opt/).
+When it finishes, brew --version should print something like Homebrew 5.x.x.

 2. Install sanctum-cli via the Homebrew tap.